__________________________________________________________ Board of REALTORS®

 Start promptly: Rap gavel to open meeting.

 Chairperson’s opening statement and conduct of hearing: Ladies and gentlemen, I now call this hearing to order.
-The Professional Standards Committee is charged with holding appropriate hearings for the ____________________________ Board of REALTORS® in accordance with the procedures as set forth in the Board’s bylaws in matters concerning alleged unethical conduct of a Board Member or Members, or in the arbitration of a business dispute arising out of the real estate business and as defined in the bylaws of the Board.
-The body meeting here is an impartial panel of the Professional Standards Committee that has been selected and called here today to ascertain the truth in the particular matter at hand, which is an arbitration proceeding, and to render a decision on the testimony and evidence presented.
-It is to be noted that an ethics proceeding is to be clearly distinguished from an arbitration proceeding and should be treated as a completely separate matter.
-The particular matter to be considered by this panel at this time is an arbitration proceeding.
+Professional Standards Committees are charged with conducting hearings for their respective Boards of REALTORS® in accordance with the procedures as set forth in the Boards’ bylaws in matters concerning alleged unethical conduct by a Board Member or Members, or in the arbitration of business disputes arising out of the real estate business as defined in the bylaws of the respective Boards.
+The body meeting here is an impartial panel of Professional Standards Committee members who have been selected and called today to ascertain the truth in the particular matter at hand, which is the subject of an interboard arbitration proceeding, and to render a decision on the testimony and evidence presented.
+It is to be noted that an ethics proceeding is to be clearly distinguished from an arbitration proceeding and the two should be treated as completely separate matters.
+The particular matter to be considered by this panel at this time is an interboard arbitration proceeding.

-The Professional Standards Committee is a body duly constituted under the authority of the bylaws of the___________________ Board of REALTORS® and has been duly appointed by the Board President and approved by the Board of Directors.
-At this time, I would like to introduce members of this panel.
+The Professional Standards Committee is a body duly constituted under the authority of the bylaws of the respective Boards of REALTORS® whose members have been duly appointed by their Board Presidents and approved by their Boards of Directors.
+At this time, I would like to introduce the members of this panel.